-BDO Seidman provided no other services to the Company during either fiscal 2004 or fiscal 2003.
+Neither Morrison, Brown nor BDO Seidman provided other services to the Company during either fiscal 2005 or fiscal 2004.

-In connection with the standards for independence of a company's independent public auditions, the Audit Committee has considered whether the provision of such services is compatible with maintaining the independence of BDO Seidman.
+In connection with the standards for independence of a company's independent public auditions, the Audit Committee has considered whether the provision of such services is compatible with maintaining the independence of Morrison, Brown and BDO Seidman.